Maradox/osmdroid-wiki/How-to-build-osmdroid-from-source.md

  * Right click on osmdroid-parent project.
 Click Run as --> Maven install.

 # Building osmdroid using Android Studio
-Note, this config isn't 100% supported due to Android Studio and Intellij's lack of support for maven based Android builds.

- * Follow the above instructions for command line builds first.
+ * Follow the above instructions for command line builds first (the gradle instructions).
  * Ensure you can build from the command line first!
- * Start up Android Studio and import the project in your checkout_folder/OpenStreetMapViewer
+ * Start up Android Studio and import the project in your checkout_folder

-# Building osmdroid from NetBeans
+# Building osmdroid from NetBeans (with maven)
  * Follow the above instructions for command line builds first.
  * As long as the environment variable for ANDROID_HOME is set, it should build by right clicking on "osmdroid parent", then "Clean and Build"